TorreBooj/js-data-types/readme.md

 #### Length method

-The `length` method works in an interesting way in Javascript.
+The `length` method works in an interesting way in JavaScript.
 It is always one more than the highest index in the array.

 So `array.length` isn't necessarily the number of items in the array.
 Consider the following: